bhk/scam/libraries.md

 ##### `(sort LIST)`

-Sort the words in LIST in increasing lexicographical order.
+Sort the words in LIST in increasing lexicographical order, and eliminate duplicate entries.

 ##### `(subst FROM TO {FROM TO}...
 VALUE)`